dhanushcapita/mongobulkdata/readme.md

-Demonstrate some MongoDB behaviors with 1 million data
+Demonstrate some of my experiments with MongoDB using 1 million data

 -   My development machine:
     -	Intel Core i7 2.90GHz